 You can add extra information to help users provide the right input.
 The information will show when users hover over the info icon next to the field name.

-You can update field data and complete a form using API.
+You can update field data and complete a form using the API.
 To see examples of the JSON body you need for each form field, see Completing steps.